jiwon-seattle/Pandemic-Api/README.md

 Improvement Opportunities:
 - Used package Microsoft.EntityFrameworkCore.Proxies to enable lazy loading
 - Stated addJason option in Startup.cs to ignore cycles that it finds in the object graph and to generate JSON response properly
+- Used package package Swashbuckle.AspNetCoredescribes for Swagger that describes the capabilities of the API and how to access it with HTTP

 ## 2. User Flow